 Only stems with a frequency of at least 4 were studied (see §3.4.1 for the motivation behind this restriction).
 For English, I examined the 100-item sample, and for Nuuchahnulth I used the entire corpus.
 Using a script and going sequentially through the corpora, each time I encountered a new token of a lexical item, I recalculated its flexibility and recorded that value and token frequency at that point in the corpus.

-Figure 4.10 shows the result of these calculations for the the ten most frequent words in the English corpus, and Figure 4.11 shows the same for Nuuchahnulth.
+Figure 4.10 shows the result of these calculations for the ten most frequent words in the English corpus, and Figure 4.11 shows the same for Nuuchahnulth.
 The number of tokens encountered is shown on the x-axis, and the cumulative flexibility is shown on the y-axis.
 I show only the most frequent words here merely because they provide the clearest visual representation of the data; more comprehensive (but difficult to read) plots for each language are given in Figure 4.12 and Figure 4.13.
 For ease of visualization, a version of the English data with log10 frequency on the x-axis is also given in Figure 4.14.

 Figure 4.10: Cumulative lexical flexibility for English (10 most frequent words)